jrosen48/utk-homepage/content/about-for-cv.md

 ### Campus and Departmental Presentations

-Rosenberg, J. M. (2019, January).
-Engaging students in science: Findings from an experience sampling method approach.
-Presentation at the East Tennessee STEM Hub Crossing Boundaries for STEM Teaching mini-conference.
+Rosenberg, J. M. (2019, January). *Engaging students in science: Findings from an experience sampling method approach.
+Presentation at the East Tennessee STEM Hub Crossing Boundaries for STEM Teaching regional meeting and mini-conference.
 Knoxville, TN.

 Rosenberg, J. M., Beymer, P. N., & Schmidt, J. A. (2017, February).
 Does choosing the problem or topic matter?
 Using a person-in-context approach to understand student engagement in science.
 Poster presented at the Create4Stem MiniConference 2017, East Lansing, MI.